olivierlar/mirtoolbox/README.md

 Memory management mechanisms allow the analysis of large-scale corpus, through the integration of automated chunk decomposition mechanisms and of distinctive processes for flowchart design and evaluation.
 A set of meta-functions have been designed that enable the integration of user-defined algorithms with the help of simple templates.

+# authors

+Olivier Lartillot, Petri Toiviainen, Pasi Saari and Tuomas Eerola were members of the Finnish Centre of Excellence in Interdisciplinary Music Research, University of Jyväskylä, Finland.